- Understand all of your network requirements

 In general, 2×2 MIMO comes at a much lower price range.
 2×2 is enough for most low capacity, low density networks.
 Even most newer devices, save for certain high end laptops, can work with 2×2.
 For example, newer smartphones are compatible with 2×2, but most older smartphones are 1×1.

 The type of access point you need will vary based on your environment and your budget, but we generally recommend current models that support 802.11ac wireless standards, can detect wireless interference and adjust automatically, and can support hundreds of simultaneous connections in high density environments.
 We always recommend enterprise grade wireless access points, even for residential deployments.
+(This wireless access point from Ubiquiti should be suitable for most use cases)

 3. Be aware of the network limitations of your devices